-Here are my favourite photos from 2015:
+Here are some of my favourite photos:

 Early in the year (so early I almost forgot), I went on my yearly dive trip to Skookumchuck Narrows – one of my favourite places – with Porpoise Bay Charters and my Vancouver dive crew -some of my favourite people.
-We revisited all of our favourite sites and had a bit of a more exciting time than we intending surfacing at night in the middle of the channel.
+We revisited all of our favourite sites and had a bit of a more exciting time than we intending, surfacing at night in the middle of the channel.
 Skookumchuck means ‘strong water’ and it’s not a place you want to be too far from shore or the boat.
-Afterwards we warmed up with port and cheese and the telling of tales.
+Afterwards, we warmed up with port and cheese and the telling of tales.

 My sister and I are slowly exploring the US on little city breaks – for my birthday it was Austin and we had an absolute blast.
 Between cocktails, food trucks, cocktails, live music and more cocktails, there was maybe more laughing than remembering but that’s just fine with me.
 Next year we’ll go to Memphis, Nashville and Chicago.